djangodeployment/django-deployment-book/06-settings.rst

 authentication, which requires the password to be transmitted.

 There are thus two methods to start encryption; one is implicit and the other one is explicit.
-When you connect to port 465, which is always supposed to be encrypted, the encryption starts implicitly.
+When you connect to port 465, which always works encrypted, the encryption starts implicitly.
 When you connect to port 587, the two peers (the client and the server) start talking unencrypted, and at some point the client explicitly tells the server "I want to continue with encryption".
-Computer people often use "SSL" for implicit encryption and "TLS" for explicit, however this is inaccurate; SSL and TLS are encryption protocols, and do not refer to the method used to initiate them; you could have implicit TLS or explicit SSL.
+Computer people often use "SSL" for implicit encryption and "TLS" for explicit, however this is inaccurate;
+SSL and TLS are encryption protocols, and do not refer to the method used to initiate them; you could have implicit TLS or explicit SSL.
 Django uses this inaccurate parlance in its settings, where EMAIL_USE_TLS_ and EMAIL_USE_SSL_ are used to specify whether, respectively, the connection will use explicit or implicit encryption.
 ``EMAIL_USE_TLS = True`` should be used with ``EMAIL_PORT = 587``, and
 ``EMAIL_USE_SSL = True`` with ``EMAIL_PORT = 465``.